No products in the cart.

 This animation depicts modern cataract surgery with phacoemulsificaiton of the lens and IOL implantation.

-That said, recently, laser cataract surgery was approved by the FDA.
-This vision correction procedure does not actually use a laser to remove the cataract but many of the traditional steps in cataract surgery are performed with a femtosecond laser.
+Laser cataract surgery is an FDA-approved procedure.
+This vision correction procedure does not actually use a laser to remove the cataract but femtosecond laser performs many of the traditional steps in cataract surgery.

 Cataracts are the leading cause of visual loss in adults age 55 and older and the leading cause of blindness worldwide.
-By age 65, most people will develop a cataract.
-Cataracts are very successfully treated in the United States and through advances in both cataract surgery and intraocular lenses (IOLs), more people are gaining back useful vision through cataract surgery.
+By age 65, most people develop cataracts.
+In the United States, cataract surgery is very successful.
+In fact, through advances in both cataract surgery and intraocular lenses (IOLs), more people gain back useful vision through this modern lens surgery.

-Recent advances in laser technology have led to the development of a new laser surgery technique for treating cataracts known as femtosecond laser surgery.
+Recently, advances in laser technology have led to the development of a new laser surgery technique for treating cataracts.
+This new technique is known as femtosecond laser surgery.

 What is a cataract?

-In traditional cataract surgery, an incision is made with a steel blade or a diamond knife.
-The pieces of lens are then removed.
-Afterwards a new lens (intraocular lens) is put in to replace the old.
-Cataract surgery is one of the safest surgeries to be sure, but the precision at which it can be done depends on the surgeon’s skill.
+In traditional cataract removal surgery, an incision is made with a steel blade or a diamond knife.
+The surgeon then removes the broken up pieces of the natural lens.
+Afterwards, the surgeon positions a new lens (intraocular lens) in the eye to replace the old.
+Cataract extraction is one of the safest surgeries to be sure.
+However, its quality and precision depends on the surgeon’s skill.